 Call the breast screening unit if you need a new appointment.
 The contact details are in your appointment letter.

 Try to give as much notice as possible if you cannot go to your appointment.
 We can then offer your appointment to someone else.

 During your appointment

-You will need to take your top off.
-It might be easier to wear a top with a skirt or trousers.
-All screening units will give you privacy to undress.
+You'll have to undress for the x-ray to be naked from the waist up.
+It may be easier to wear a top with a skirt or trousers.
+All screening units will give you privacy while you undress.

 During the x-ray, your breasts are exposed to a very small amount of radiation.
-This amount causes no significant risk to your health.
+But this amount causes no significant risk to your health.